awused/cyNaoko/README.md

 </pre>

 The web server can be run either as an http server using the bottle.py development server, which is slow but straightforward, or as a fastcgi server using flup.
 The fastcgi server only works in standalone mode.

+## History by Desuwa
+With Synchtube's demise, our small animu community survived in IRC, waiting for a suitable replacement.
+Due to the work involved none of us were going to start our own replacement site.
+With CyTube being open source, actively developed, and not directly tied to any particular Synchtube room it seemed the obvious choice.

+The process of porting Naoko to CyTube is ongoing with her most important functionality already reimplemented.

 ## History by Falaina
 This is just a small explanation on how this code relates to the bot that used to be in the synchtube animu room.